figureland/statekit/README.md

 })
 ```

-### Creating a record of Signals with `record`
+### Creating a collection of Signals with `record`

-This is a helper function that creates a record of multiple signals.
+This is a helper function that creates a object with a signal in each key.
 You can subscribe to them as a collection or individually.
 Although you can store an object in a regular `signal()`, this is helpful for a complex stateful object where you might want to subscribe to both the whole object and individual keys.

 ```typescript
 import { record } from '@figureland/statekit'